Table of Contents

 Supported Explicit Joins

-The test suite covers one narrow explicit inner Join(...) shape:
+The test suite covers one narrow explicit inner join shape, both as fluent Join(...) and as ordinary C# query syntax that lowers to Queryable.Join(...):

 • one outer DataLinq query source